Which age group do you recommend picture books for?

 Reading is a difficult skill - Age recommendations are guidelines

-It is important to remember that reading is a difficult skill - and that is even before you factor in any learning difficulties a child may have.
-It is therefore important not to pigeonhole children and books.
+It is important not to pigeonhole children and books.
 A child should be able to pick up and read whatever books appeal to them without judgement.
-This is also why we avoided giving a specific age recommendation on our website for a very long time ...
+This is why we avoided giving age recommendations on our website for a very long time ...

 On the opposite end of the spectrum, a lot of our parents and grandparents have bought our picture books for new born babies, as reading is an all-around wonderful way to engage and bond with young, developing minds.

-Even the Royal Women's Hospital in Sydney have also used our books in their readathon for pre-mature babies in their care :)
+Even the Royal Women's Hospital in Sydney have used our books in their readathon for pre-mature babies in their care :)

 Wisdom for all ages